sw21-tug/Team_09/README.md

 ### Description of these Features:
 There is always a splash screen when you launch the app, which displays the name and the logo of the app.
 This screen disappears after some seconds.
 After the splash screen disappears, the subscribe screen appears.
 You can subscribe to a newsgroup server now, which subsequently shows a tree including all subgroups of this server and a filter to search for a specific one.
 When you check your preferred newsgroup and click on "FINISH" these subgroups where subscribed and you see the next screen with the subscribed groups listed.

+When you click then into one of the subscribed newsgroups in the list, you can see the message threads of the group.
+These message threads can be expanded with their expander to see which messages are inside of it.
+The content of a message you simply can be read by tapping on the message thread (or expand it and tap on a sub message of it).
+A thread can be answered by tapping the arrow icon.
+To start a new thread, you have to navigate into the newsgroup and tap the plus icon.
+There you can type the subject and the message and tap at the send icon.

+A subscribed newsgroup can be deleted by either unchecking it in the tree of subscribed newsgroup (which can be called with the plus at the bottom of the newsgroup list) or by swiping the newsgroup to the left.
+A trash bin appears and the newsgroup will be deleted.

+Additionally, it is also possible to swipe to the right to enter an "Alias" for the newsgroup.
+You can set, edit or delete the local alias for the newsgroup.
 With the menu bar at the top of the app it is possible to navigate between your subscribed newsgroup servers.
+With the plus next to the menu it is possible to add a new newsgroup server to your list of subscribed servers (and to the menu).

 Furthermore, it is always possible to cancel a subscription to a newsgroup server in the settings (click on "DELETE") or to change the name ("Alias") of it.
 It is also possible to change the language of the application in the user profile.
 The language can be changed to Russian or English.

-The app is also provided with toast messages, which can be used for further implementations now.
-They will be used as a feedback system to notify in case something went wrong and also when it was successful.
+The app is also provided with toast messages, which were used for further implementations.
+They were used as a feedback system to notify in case something went wrong and also when it was successful.
+Additionally, they were used for input validation of all input fields.